Yukti-Agarwal88/Todo-Tasks/FlutterApps/taskcliffex/README.md

-# taskcliffex
+# ToDo App

-A new Flutter project.
+A basic Todo App Using Flutter

-## Getting Started
+## Features

-This project is a starting point for a Flutter application.
+It has some features like-
+- can add task accordingly
+- will show total no. of tasks
+- has checkbox, mark check if the task is done
+- can delete the tasks

 A few resources to get you started if this is your first Flutter project: